AndrejRistic24/arduino-solar-tracker/README.md

 ## LIST OF CONTENT
-This project has **4 codes available** and here is a short explanation for each one, while a more detailed explanation will be available latter in the text.
+This project has **4 branches** with **4 different codes** and here is a short explanation for each one, while a more detailed explanation will be available latter in the text.

 1. **stbasic.ino** - This is the simplest possible code for a solar tracker
 2. **statemachine01.ino** - Introduces states like **tracking** and **sleeping**